-The Company's other revenue consists of milestone payments from the Marketing and Distribution Agreement (MDA) with AnGes, Inc., which was executed in May 2022.
-The agreement provides AnGes with a right to use the Company's intellectual property (IP) and seek regulatory approval for and commercialization of Zokinvy in Japan.
+Other revenue consists of milestone payments from the Marketing and Distribution Agreement (MDA) with AnGes, Inc., which was executed in May 2022.
+The MDA provides AnGes with a right to use the Company's intellectual property (IP) and seek regulatory approval for and commercialization of Zokinvy in Japan.
 The Company will receive additional payments upon achievement of certain regulatory milestones.